Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for game playing

 \section{Monte Carlo tree search for game playing}

 Monte Carlo tree search is a heuristic search algorithm that is popular in game playing.
-It has been successfully applied to a variety of games (e.g. Havannah \cite{Dugueperoux:2016}, Amazons \cite{Lorentz:2008}, Lines of Action \cite{Winands:2010}, Hex \cite{Arneson:2010}, Go \cite{Silver:2016}, chess and Shogi \cite{Silver:2017}).
-The algorithm is capable of learning to perform promising moves in a turn-based game.
-It does this by iteratively improving an estimate of how good a move is using Monte Carlo sampling.
-Initially, these estimates are highly uncertain, but as more samples are collected, the estimates become more accurate.
-Because of this reason, the algorithm's performance improves over time and it effectively learns how to play the game.
+Variants of this algorithm have been successfully applied to a variety of games (e.g. Havannah \cite{Dugueperoux:2016}, Amazons \cite{Lorentz:2008}, Lines of Action \cite{Winands:2010}, Hex \cite{Arneson:2010}, Go \cite{Silver:2016}, chess and Shogi \cite{Silver:2017}) and represent the state-of-the-art approach for many of them.
+The algorithm is capable of learning to play promising moves in a turn-based game.
+It does this by iteratively improving an estimate of how good a move is by using Monte Carlo sampling.
+Initially, these estimates are highly uncertain, but as more samples are collected, the estimates become more accurate. \blue{Thus}, the algorithm's performance improves over time and it effectively learns how to play the game.
 The algorithm performs Monte Carlo sampling on a game tree to estimate the quality of the moves.
-A game tree is a tree in which each node represents a possible state of the game and the edges between the nodes represent the possibility to transition from one state to another state by performing a move.
+A game tree is a tree in which each node represents a possible state of the game and the edges between the nodes represent the possibility to go from one state to another state by playing a move.
 The root node of the game tree represents the initial state of the game and leaf nodes correspond to final states (i.e. for two-player games a leaf node represents a state in which the game was won by one of the players).
 A detailed explanation of how the algorithm operates on the game tree follows next.

 The algorithm keeps track of a part of the game tree, which we will denote as the \textit{partial game tree} further on.
 The partial game tree is a subtree of the whole game tree with the same root node.
 Initially, the partial game tree only consists of a single node: the root node of the game tree.
 The partial game tree is iteratively grown until a certain computational budget is exhausted (e.g. a time limit or a number of iterations).
 In every iteration, one game is played until the end.
 Playing one game until the end corresponds to walking along a path from the root of the game tree to a leaf node.
 Every iteration consists of four phases: